 I love when all you really have to do to make dinner is cook up some pasta and chicken in the most basic of ways and toss it in a casserole dish with some cheese and sauce and it comes out as this.
 Easy is my favorite kind of food.

 My favorite things about Chicken Parmesan Baked Ziti

 - It’s pretty easy to whip up, requiring just a handful of ingredients that you probably already have on hand.

 - It’s everything I love about Italian food – pasta, lots of cheese and a delicious marinara sauce.

 - This recipe makes a ton and freezes really well.
 Plus the leftovers are just as delicious.
 My kids took the leftovers to school for two days since we had so much leftover.
-They were actually sad when our Chicken Parmesan Baked Ziti was all gone and were immediately asking me to make it again!
+They were actually sad when our baked ziti was all gone and were immediately asking me to make it again!

 How to make Chicken Parm Baked Ziti